SiTaggart/PortfolioSite/src/posts/2019-01-11-im-super-good-at-css-and-i-dont-recommend-the-cascade-dont-@-me/index.md

 Well, don’t take my word for it.
 Over the years, we’ve built a tonne of different CSS methodologies to help us write “maintainable CSS”.

 BEM, SMACSS, ITCSS, SUIT CSS, OO CSS and Atomic CSS all come from the same angle of promising more maintainable CSS architectures and codebases.
 How do they do this?
-They aim to reduce the impact that descendant, location specific and specificity of our selectors can have on the visual appearance of our document.
-These things all affect the cascade by using the cascade algorithm to influence which style declarations “win”.
-Who’s style rule overrides who’s.
-By reducing their usage and providing methodologies to avoid them, it greatly reduces some of the problems the cascade can cause.
+They aim to inform the way we write our CSS selectors, by reducing their specificity and avoiding descendant and location specific selectors, all of which can have adverse effects on the visual appearance of the document.

-We do this because we know from experience that selectors from different locations, authors, teams, or applications that try to set style properties on the same node will often have inadvertent, adverse effects on the way our webpage or UI features can look.
+We do this because we know from experience that selectors from different locations, authors, teams, or applications that try to set style properties on the same node will often have unintended consequences or clashes.
+The adverse effects are due to the cascade as the browsers are using the cascade algorithm to calculate which style declarations “win”.
+If you don’t have 100% oversight into what CSS is being set on the document, the calculated result can be extremely unpredictable.

-This is how we found ourselves in the “specificity wars”.
+This is how we find ourselves in the “specificity wars”.
 This is how we find ourselves battling with our neighbouring teams who are shipping features to the same document but occupying the same global styling namespace.
+Because the cascade means that even in a moderately complex CSS codebase, we can find our CSS fighting with each other, and great care has to be taken to prevent it.

-We follow these methodologies so that we don’t get style clashes, our colleagues' work isn’t affected by our own work, and the overall webpage appearance doesn’t break (as often, because none of them are anywhere near perfect).
+We follow these methodologies so that we _control the cascade_ and the effect it can have on the visual appearance of our documents.
+Don’t you see?
+That’s our own admission that the cascade kinda sucks.

 ## OK, cool.
 What’s your point, Simon?

-My point is simply this:
+Well, I’ve kind of lured you this far to prove a bit of a point.

 We, the ones who are super good at CSS, who can wrangle the cascade to our whims, who can architect extremely large CSS codebases with little problem, do so by navigating the pitfalls and gotchas of the design of CSS with countless methodologies and approaches to authoring that I sometimes think we forget is an admission of the inherent flaws in CSS.